In July 2020, the legislative procedure at EU level on the Mobility Package Part I was successfully completed.

 Mobility Package I contains numerous new rules for the posting of professional drivers, access to the market and the profession as well as for social legislation.
 The intention is to prepare the ground for a safer, more efficient and socially responsible road transport sector in the future.
 The Package also eliminates unclear rules that have resulted in different legal interpretations and enforcement practices in the individual Member States, thus providing more legal clarity across the EU.

-Latest changes in access to the market and the profession of hire and reward road haulage from 21 February 2022 (Mobility Package I):
+Changes in access to the market and the profession of hire and reward road haulage since 21 February 2022:

 In the field of access to the market and the profession of hire and reward road haulage, the following amendments described in detail below entered into force on 21 February 2022.